 A Guide To Visiting Sella E Mosca Winery, Alghero

-Sella e Mosca is one of the most important Sardinian wineries, and by far the largest on the island.
-It produces several wines with the most famous endemic grapes, and many other less famous variants.
-The vineyards and the winery are located in Alghero, the headquarters immersed in the Alghero countryside.
-The property there is massive – 540 hectares wide, but the winery also owns other two grapevine farming sites, one in Gallura and the other one in the Sulcis area.
+Sella e Mosca Winery and its vineyards are located north of Alghero, in an area called “i Piani”, and the headquarters immersed in the countryside.
+The property there is massive – 520 hectares wide, but the winery also owns other two vineyards, one in Gallura and the other one in the Sulcis area.

 A Short History Of Sella E Mosca Winery

-The reclaiming operations, despite going smoothly for the most part, had to be adjusted because of the finding of a now famous pre-nuragic necropolis, Anghelu Ruju (Anghelu Arribiu in Sardinia), which still falls inside the property’s area and even gives name to one of their most famous wines.
+The reclaiming operations, despite going smoothly for the most part, had to be adjusted because of the finding of a now famous pre-nuragic necropolis, Anghelu Ruju (Anghelu Arrubiu in Sardinia), which still falls inside the property’s area and even gives name to one of their most famous wines.

 Sella e Mosca